MingFei2001/HeyAPI/README.md

 # HeyAPI

-A simple web server built with Golang, designed to serve both static web pages and RESTful API endpoints.
-This project is a learning endeavor to understand the fundamentals of building web applications in Go.
+A simple web server built with Golang for serving static pages and RESTful APIs.
+This project is for learning the basics of Go web development.

 ## Features